ITensor/website/docs/book/intro.md

 will carry this same ID number.
 (The string "site 1" is for printing purposes.)

-Because matching indices can be recognized by their ID, tensor contraction in ITensor looks like
+Since matching indices can be recognized by their ID, tensor contraction in ITensor looks like

     A = B * C * D;

 The ITensor contraction
-engine automatically recognizes repeated indices and sums over them, much like the Einstein summation convention used in physics.
-Instead of worrying about the order of tensor indices, the ITensor approach lets users focus on the topology of tensor contraction diagrams.
+engine recognizes repeated indices and sums over them, much like the Einstein summation convention used in physics.
+Instead of worrying about the order of tensor indices, ITensor lets users focus on the topology of tensor contraction diagrams.
-Certain classes of bugs can no longer happen, such as mixing up two indices of the same size.
+Certain classes of bugs can no longer happen, such as confusing two indices of the same size.

 Consider the following example involving two matrix-like ITensors